I’m looking for staff

 Disability Employment Services can also help you access a range of other financial support and incentives, such as workplace modifications, assistive technology, mental health first aid training and disability and deafness awareness training, Auslan interpreting, and wage subsidies including the Wage Subsidy Scheme and Restart.

-You can also seek expert advice about the employment of people with disability from a JobAccess Adviser.
+You can also seek expert advice about the employment of people with disability from the JobAccess website.
 JobAccess provides free, confidential advice about employing people with disability, including information about the full range of free Australian Government services available.

 Employing young people